dimajix/flowman/docs/cookbook/syntax-highlighting.md

-# Flowman Schema Generator
-The Flowman schema generator is a small utility application which generates a YAML schema file from the current configuration including all plugins.
-This YAML schema file then can be used to in appropriate code editors which support schema validation of YAML files.
-This will support developers in creating Flowman projects by enabling better syntax highlighting and code auto-completion.
+# Syntax Highlighting

+In order to support the development of Flowman projects, Flowman provides the capability to generate YAML schema files which can be used by editors to perform syntax validation and auto complete.
+The required YAML schema files can be created with the [`flowman-schema`](../cli/schema.md) command, such that the schema files will include all entities from any plugin loaded via the [`default-namespace`](../spec/namespace.md).

+## Creating YAML schemas

 ```shell
 flowman-schema -o my-schema-directory